 1. Review Your Map in the Meridian Editor

-Once the Meridian maps team has created one or more of the maps for your location, make sure to review it in the Editor and set the map’s control points to ensure accurate routing.
+Once the Meridian maps team has created one or more of the maps for your location, make sure to review it in the Editor and set the map’s Anchor Points to ensure accurate routing.

 2. Locate Points of Interest (Placemarks) in Your Mapped Location